Check out the following community organizations to enhance your high school experience and beyond.

 Since 2002, Dream Camp has run year-round OST programming for low-income Philadelphia youth ages 6-18.
 The mission of the ESF Dream Camp Foundation is to transform the lives of underserved youth through innovative year-long programs that nurture the individual, educate the mind, and inspire the spirit.

 The Free Library of Philadelphia works to improve literacy, guide learning, and inspire curiosity.
 They aspire to build an enlightened community devoted to lifelong learning.
 The Free Library provides an inclusive public space available to individuals of all ages and backgrounds.
 Within these spaces staff provide educational resources, help with homework, English Language Learning, support job searches, and more!

 The Philly High School Choice website guides students through a series of questions to display schools that match their priorities and needs.

 Girls Inc. inspires all girls to be strong, smart, and bold.
-Our programming – in partnership with schools, communities, youth-serving organizations, and our offices – focuses on the development of the whole girl.
-A combination of long-lasting mentoring relationships, a pro-girl environment and research-based programming equips girls to lead fulfilling and productive lives, breaking the cycle of poverty and becoming role models in their community.
+Our programs – in partnership with schools, communities, youth-serving organizations, and our offices – focuses on the development of the whole girl.
+We provide a variety of programs focused on academic enrichment, healthy living, and life skills instruction.
+A combination of long-lasting mentoring relationships, a pro-girl environment and research-based programming equips girls to lead fulfilling and productive lives and become role models in their community.

 Quiz Bowl is an unique extracurricular that strives to go beyond the high school curriculum!
 It is an academic competition in which teams of students collaborate to commit to a competition on a toss-up of questions.
 Practice material is available for free online through interactive question search programs.
 Students who are intellectually curious are given the opportunity to apply what they learn in school and build their leadership skills.